redislabs-training/ru203/README.md

     FT.SEARCH books-idx "@published_year:[1955 1955]"

-To instead to query for books published between 2018 and 2020, doing so looks like this:
+To instead query for books published between 2018 and 2020, doing so looks like this:

     FT.SEARCH books-idx "@published_year:[2018 2020]"